in2code-de/powermail/Documentation/ForAdministrators/Privacy.md

 **Note:** If you update your TYPO3, the configuration to save the IP-address may be already stored and must be turned off.

+**Note:** If you enable "Marketing" information, the IP Adress is collected and send https to ip-api.com.
+Please refer https://ip-api.com/docs/legal for further information.

 ## Add a link in a checkbox label

 Now, with the GDPR change, we get a lot of questions how to add a link like "privacy terms accepted" in a checkbox